Effective: November 3rd 2020

 What if I want to check what information you hold on me?

 Under the current law you have certain rights (for example the right to withdraw your consent so that we don’t keep your information any more, or to ask what information we have about you – all the rights are listed on the Information Commissioner’s Office website).
-Our Data Officer, Susie Baker, can be contacted on firstname.lastname@example.org and we will respond to any reasonable requests as quickly as possible.
+Our Data Protection Officer, Julian Martin, can be contacted at firstname.lastname@example.org and we will respond to any reasonable requests within one month.

 We will retain the details of members for as long as you retain your membership.
 On leaving FSO you will be given the opportunity to allow FSO to continue holding your data for use in the future otherwise it will be removed within 12 months.